The Go-To Destination For Reliable And Consistent Data About The Nation’s Hospitals

 The AHA Annual Survey of Hospitals profiles a universe of more than 6,200 hospitals and health care systems throughout the United States and associated areas.
 Also available are supplementary data on patient satisfaction, readmissions, mortality, and quality.
 Data is available at the hospital and system level for research and advocacy.
 This data is a primary reference for government agencies (e.g., Centers for Disease Control and Prevention, U.S. Census Bureau, Centers for Medicare and Medicaid Services) and industry reports and policy papers (e.g., U.S. News & World Report, Health Affairs).

 In 2008, the AHA began conducting a healthcare IT supplement survey which focuses on indicators that illustrate the depth and level of technology integration within hospitals.
-This data has been used extensively by the Office of the National Coordinator (ONC) and the basis for a number of published articles in Health Affairs and The New England Journal of Medicine on electronic health record (EHR) adoption in hospitals.
-As healthcare information technology progresses, AHA datasets offer a single destination with the most reliable selection of individual hospital and system data covering HIT, EHR market share and satisfaction and telehealth trends.
+This data has been used extensively by the Office of the National Coordinator (ONC) and is the basis for a number of published articles in Health Affairs and The New England Journal of Medicine on electronic health record (EHR) adoption in hospitals.
+As healthcare information technology progresses, AHA datasets offer a single destination with the most reliable selection of individual hospital and system data covering HIT, interoperability, EHR market share and satisfaction and telehealth trends.

 The survey process is conducted to maximize accuracy and participation.